meisner87/JavaEE9-springdemo/rest.md

 - we need to treat items like hierarchical collections
     - read
         - whole collections: /persons - with GET
         - one item: /persons/{id} - with GET, eg. /persons/1
+        - status code for nonexisting id should be 404
     - create
         - url: /persons - with POST
         - payload put inside request body
     - delete
         - url: /persons/{id} - with DELETE, eg. /persons/1
-        - no content in request
+        - no content in response - use 204 status code
+        - status code for nonexisting id should be 404
     - update
         - url: /persons/{id} - with PUT, eg. /persons/1 - replace object
         - url: /persons/{id} - with PATCH, eg. /persons/1 - partial update